jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 tslint.json
 ```

 The easiest would be to copy all of the above files (besides the `package-lock.json`)from a different package.
 After that, we only have to change the `README.md` and `package.json`.
+For example, [find the Autopilot package on GitHub](https://github.com/jovotech/jovo-framework/tree/master/jovo-platforms/jovo-platform-twilioautopilot) to see the final result.

 ### package.json